rangle/ngCourse2/handout/change-detection/enforcing_immutability.md

 # Enforcing Immutability

 We cheated a little in the previous example.
 We told Angular that all of our inputs, including the `actor` object, were immutable objects, but we went ahead and updated its properties, violating the immutability principle.
-As a result we ended with a sync problem between our models and our views.
+As a result we ended up with a sync problem between our models and our views.
 One way to enforce immutability is using the library [Immutable.js](https://facebook.github.io/immutable-js/).

 Because in JavaScript primitive types like `string` and `number` are immutable by definition, we should only take care of the objects we are using.
 In this case, the `actor` object.